Around the end of each term, we typically have an end-of-term "hooley".

 There's a plaque on the wall in the Labasheeda Community Centre thanking Michael and Celine for their work in preserving Dan's dances.

-National Treasure, much to Michael's embarassment.
-His main instrument is the Flute, he also plays many other instruments, including concertina,
+Michael's main instrument is the Flute, he also plays many other instruments, including concertina,

 Bernie Hanley, originally from Wicklow, plays accordion.
 She also has a powerful singing voice and always carries a pair of spoons in her accordion case.

-We'll make time for Bernie to and play the spoons at some stage during the hoolies.
+We'll make time for Bernie to sing and play the spoons at some stage during the hooly.

 Maureen O'Reilly, originally from North Longford, plays concertina.
-She also does Dan Furey's dances, some of which she learned from Dan Furey and
+She also does some of Dan Furey's and Celine's dances.

 We'll make time for Michael and Maureen to do some step dances.